Main business sectors in Malaga

 The city’s excellent connectivity and strategic location make transport and logistics one of the most important business sectors in Malaga.
 This area has several key players:

-Malaga is the third busiest airport in mainland Spain, second only to Madrid and Barcelona.
-Between January and October 2019, it handled over 17.5 million passengers.
+Malaga Airport is the third busiest in mainland Spain, second only to Madrid and Barcelona.
+Between January and September 2023 it handled over 17.2 million passengers, 21.3% more than the same period in 2022.